bkhundrakpam/bkhundrakpam/README.md

-# Data scientist/researcher trained in Physics, Biomedical Engineering and Neuroscience with extensive experience in applying analytical and machine learning techniques in healthcare and social science datasets
+# Data scientist with extensive experience in applying analytical and machine learning techniques in healthcare and social science datasets

 # Machine Learning applications in Health and Disease